rgvieiraoficial/heather-aI-server/README.md

 #Prisma
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
 ```
-Important: In the env.docker file, the Database Connection URI should have the Host as "main-db" (or the name of the Docker service you define), while in the .env file, the Host should be "localhost."
+Important: In the env.local file, the Database Connection URI should have the Host as "main-db" (or the name of the Docker service you define), while in the .env file, the Host should be "localhost."
 This will allow you to run migrations from the terminal of the computer running Docker while developing the project.

 ### Bring up the Docker containers.